‘THE TIME MACHINE’ (DOTD)

 Professor Chivers has been working on this time machine of his at Oxford University for the past eleven months with Alice.
 It’s revealed Chivers is actually Cedric (who the Doctor met in the first ‘DOTD’ audio adventure, ‘Hunters of Earth’ with Susan).
 I was amazed to find that Chivers was Cedric.

 The monsters are the Creevix, voiced by Nicholas Briggs.
 The Creevix are giant insect-like creatures from another universe.
 They’ve come to change history with Chivers’ time machine; become the Masters of Time and destroy the Doctor.
 I found the Creevix’s monstrous voices creepy and chilling.

 Now if you’ve been wondering what the point was with the Eleventh Doctor popping in and out of the previous ‘DOTD’ stories and sending messages to his previous selves, you’re going to have to find that out for yourself.
 I found it exciting.
 As Amy Pond would say, ‘this is where it gets complicated’.

 I was very pleased when it was decided to use Murray Gold’s 2013 theme music of ‘Doctor Who’ for ‘The Time Machine’.
-Its right for the Eleventh Doctor and it closes the ‘DOTD’ series on a fitting note.
+It is right for the Eleventh Doctor and it closes the ‘DOTD’ series on a fitting note.